MaibornWolff/cloud-native-architecture-guide/architectures/infrastructure/cnag-infra-guide.md

 * Increase availability by absorbing possible service failures through compensation mechanisms.
 For example, cache data if it cannot be delivered and try again later.
 This often increases the overall complexity and you need more components to fulfill it, which in turn, have a negative effect on the availability.
 Because the new components can potentially fail too.

 Once you have calculated the availability on the cloud side, it is often not enough to pass this directly to your customers.
-You should also allow your team an "error budget" for your application.
-You add a certain amount of time that is either consumed by unplanned application failures or by planned maintenance windows.
+You should also allow an “error budget” for your own application.
+You add a certain amount of time that is either consumed by unplanned failures of your own application or by planned maintenance windows.

-It is important to plan SLA monitoring from the start and to display it on company dashboards.
-If an application is very extensive, it often makes sense to not only write an overall SLA but also for certain sub-areas.
+It is important to plan SLA monitoring from the start and to display it on the company dashboards.
+If an application is very extensive, it often makes sense not only to write an overall SLA but also for certain sub-areas.
 This often has a positive effect on the availability calculation.

 #### Roles, Responsibility & Collaboration

-In addition to the technical influences, human conditions and team structures should be also taken into account when planning the cloud infrastructure.
+In addition to the technical influences, human conditions and team structures should be also considered when planning the cloud infrastructure.

-You should ask yourself what kind of team-knowledge is available in order to have a good mix of existing experience and space to try out new technologies.
+You should ask yourself what kind of team-knowledge is available, in order to have a good mix of existing experience and space to try out new technologies.

 The structures outside of the development team also have an impact on what you build.
 Note the following:

 * Are there system parts that other teams provide and should be used?
 If so, what are the interfaces and how do you get the communication as narrow as necessary.

-* Are there system parts that other teams provide which are should not be used,  so instead you should rebuild the functionality by your team, mabe because of different development speeds between both teams or the expected amount of changes over time.
+* •	Are there system parts that other teams provide which should not be used, and therefore must be created by your team, this may be because of different development speeds between the teams or the expected number of changes over time.

-* Are there general selection or configuration conditions for services based on cross-sectional platform requirements or something similar?
+* Are there general conditions for the selection and configuration of the services based on cross-sectional platform requirements or something similar?

 More considerations on this can be found in this blog (in german): https://www.maibornwolff.de/blog/plattformen-als-motor-cross-funktionaler-teams